donovaly/Iteridense-package/IteridenseCLib/IteridenseClustering/README.md

 2. Extract the ZIP and there in the folder *bin* start the *IteridenseClustering.exe* (no installation or admin permissions are required)
 3. In the program click the button to open a CSV data file
 4. Perform the clustering as you wish
 5. Save the result either the plot or as CSV.
-The CSV is hereby the input file plus an additional colum with the assignments to the clusters.
+The CSV is hereby the input file plus an additional column with the assignments to the clusters.

 ### Requirements for CSV data format